-The Par Value is listed on Certificates of Incorporation by the companies but usually set as lowest as possible.
-Thus, Delaware decided to use Assumed Par Value for all corporations, which is calculated as dividing the gross assets by the number of issued shares.
+The Par Value is listed on Certificates of Incorporation by the companies but is usually set as lowest as possible; thus, Delaware decided to use Assumed Par Value for all corporations, which is calculated as dividing the gross assets by the number of issued shares.

-This calculation sets the tax rate of $400 per million or portion of million.
+This calculation sets the tax rate at $400 per million or a portion of a million.
 There are 5 basic steps to calculate the franchise tax based on Par Value Capital Method:

-Step 1: Calculate assumed par value carrying to 6 decimal places.
+Step 1: Calculate the assumed par value carrying to 6 decimal places.

-Step 4: Calculate assumed par value capital by adding results from step 2 and 3 together and round the sum up to the next million dollars.
+Step 4: Calculate assumed par value capital by adding results from steps 2 and 3 together and round the sum up to the next million dollars.

 Step 5: Divide the assumed par value capital by 1,000,000 even when the figure is less than 1,000,000, and multiply by $400.
 This is your franchise tax.